wheelercj/email-linter/README.md

 ## what are single-use email addresses?

-Email address protection services make it easy to use a unique email address for each online account, increasing security and reducing spam.
-Some examples of these services are [DuckDuckGo's Email Protection](https://duckduckgo.com/email), [1Password's Masked Email](https://1password.com/fastmail/), [Firefox Relay](https://relay.firefox.com/), and [iCloud+'s Hide My Email](https://support.apple.com/en-us/105078).
+They are email addresses created to be used for only one account each.
+Whenever one of these email address starts receiving spam or phishing emails, you know exactly which account was compromised and can disconnect the address from your inbox.
+This way, you immediately stop receiving spam and never have to give your "real" email address to anyone you don't trust.
+Some examples of these email protection services are [DuckDuckGo's Email Protection](https://duckduckgo.com/email), [1Password's Masked Email](https://1password.com/fastmail/), [Firefox Relay](https://relay.firefox.com/), and [iCloud+'s Hide My Email](https://support.apple.com/en-us/105078).
 Since the emails received by these addresses _should_ have predictable "from" fields, suspicious senders can be easily found.
 If needed, you can customize which email protection service addresses this app searches for.
 Use the `--help` option for more info.

 ## how does it work?